seacode/gmacs/README.md

-# Gmacs (Release Version 1.0) #
+# Gmacs Version 1.0 #

 This is the pilot release of Gmacs.
 Currently posted source files are compilable using ADMB 11.1 and have been tested using the BBRKC model available in the examples folder.
-This release will remain active until the current 'under development' version is released. *Updated February 2014, by Athol Whitten*
+This release will remain active until the current 'under development' version is released. **Updated February 2014, by Athol Whitten**

 ## Generalized Modeling for Alaskan Crab Stocks ##